Armin-Neha/car-scenery/README.md

 Ideas for building on this project further:

-- **Animation** — switch to double buffering (`GLUT_DOUBLE` + `glutSwapBuffers()`) and add a timer callback (`glutTimerFunc`) to drive the car across the screen or bob the boat on the river.
+- **Boat motion** — apply the same offset technique used for the car to bob the sailboat on the river.
 - **Day/night cycle** — interpolate background and object colors over time for a lighting transition.
 - **Interactivity** — keyboard/mouse controls (`glutKeyboardFunc`) to steer the car or move the camera.
 - **Modern OpenGL** — port from the fixed-function pipeline (`glBegin`/`glVertex2f`) to shader-based rendering with VBOs/VAOs.

 ## Notes

-This project was built as a computer graphics fundamentals exercise, focused on 2D primitive composition, coordinate transforms, and manual scene layering rather than animation or interactivity.
+This project was built as a computer graphics fundamentals exercise, focused on 2D primitive composition, coordinate transforms, manual scene layering, and (in its current version) basic real-time animation with double buffering.